fnando/test_squad/README.md

 - Don't mess with versioning.
 - Follow the code style already present.
-- Opening an issue asking if your feature/change will be welcomed it's recommended.
-That way you don't waste your time.
+- Opening an issue asking if your feature/change will be welcomed it's recommended, so that don't waste your time.

 ## License